JaccomoLorenz/godot-custom-gradient-texture/README.md

 # Godot Custom Gradient Texture

-A simple resource for the godot game engine that allows to create linear, radial and triangular gradient textures unlike the the build-in gradient texture.
+A simple resource for the godot game engine that allows to create linear, radial and rectangular gradient textures unlike the the build-in gradient texture (at this point of time).

 ##### Note: